aditya123473892/wagtail/Google-Summer-of-Code-2021.md

 Create an integrated accessibility testing experience that fits well within a CMS workflow, works well for end users, and can be used as an example for other platforms.

 -------------------------------------

+## RTL support for Wagtail

+### Summary

+Wagtail’s administration interface currently has poor support for right-to-left languages, such as Arabic and Hebrew.
+We have been wanting to fix this for a while ([#1240](https://github.com/wagtail/wagtail/issues/1240), and now have a great opportunity to do so with [CSS logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties).

+**Implementation**

+We want to refactor Wagtail’s stylesheets to use CSS logical properties, Flexbox, and Grid layout, so the styles can be written agnostic to the writing direction of the language – browsers would then automatically display the correct end-user layout based on the target language.

+**Skills**

+HTML and CSS.
+Bonus: user experience, visual design, Django.

+**Mentors**

+Thibaud Colas

+**Aims**

+- Establish a process for converting the Wagtail admin styles to support RTL languages, including quality assurance, and ongoing support
+- Convert most / all of the admin styles following this new process
+- Showcase how this can be done for other projects.

+---